top of page

 • The experience of the unknown soldier.

 • American soldiers saw the enemy as vicious.
-But how did enemy soldiers perceive Americans?
-For that matter, what are Americans like in combat?
+But what were Americans like in combat?
 Germans in WWI called American Marines "Devil Dogs."
 Was this an accurate depiction?

 • The shooting of the prisoners.
 This is one of the central moments of the book.
 Consider what happened, what the killing did to the men involved, how it affected them in the aftermath.